twilio/workshop/docs/static_apps.rst

       <Record/>
     </Response>

-After you're done recording your message, hang up.
+After you're done recording your message hang up.
 Twilio begins processing the recording right after your done.
-Head to your `recording log
+Head to your `recordings log
 <https://www.twilio.com/user/account/log/recordings>`_ to listen to your
 message.